-Lighting: Data is included for 511 lighting upgrade projects, which were reported in LightStay as implemented (in-process or complete) in 2017 for the owned and managed hotels.
+Data is included for 350 lighting upgrade projects, which were reported in LightStay as in-process or completed in 2018 by Hilton's owned and managed hotels.
 The vast majority of projects are new LED installations and retrofit lighting throughout the hotel including lobbies and public areas, guest rooms, ballrooms and meeting space, restaurants, back of house, exterior and parking lighting.
-Overall, the lighting projects analyzed reflect a 58% ROI and an average payback of 1.7 years.
-The median project cost was \$6,500, with a minimum cost of \$1,000 and a maximum cost of \$500,000.
+Overall, the lighting projects analyzed reflect a 62% ROI and an average payback of 1.6 years.
+The average project cost was \$33,700, with a minimum cost of \$1,000 and a maximum cost of \$1.4 million.
+CO2e savings are based on estimated electricity savings, using location-based emissions factors.